 We need to set up the base flow that can be specified as a function BaseFlow.
 In case the base flow is not analytical, it can be generated by means of the Nonlinear evolution operator using the same mesh and polynomial expansion.

-The initial guess is specified in the InitialConditions functions and in this case is read from a file.
+An initial guess can be specified in the InitialConditions functions and in this case is read from a file.